 - If you would like a copy of the information held on you, please write to us using the ‘Contact Us’ page.

-- It would help us to if you could address your letter to the Subject Access Requests Team
+- It would help us to if you could address your letter to the Data Subject Access Request Team

 - Ensuring the accuracy of your information